ajrobbins04/python_dataStructures/md/trees.md

 * Compare 36 with the partial leaf node, which contains 40.
 36 is less than 40, and since there is no left-hand side child node, the node containing 36 will be placed in that position:
 ![After Node Placement Example](../images/nodePlacement_after.png)

 ### Performance
 The binary search is able to sort data in **O log(n) time**, so its efficiency actually *increases* as the input size increases.
 This occurs because the data always gets split in half, so significantly large inputs simply result in significant amounts of data exclusion as well.

 ### Balancing the Binary Tree
+The resulting structure of a binary tree relies on the order in which elements are added to the tree.
+If, for example, a set of integers were added from the largest value to the smallest, then the binary "tree" will end up being a straight line like a linked list.
+This would occur because every value would be placed on the left subtree, which never gives the data the change to disperse so every node doesn't have to be checked in a search.

+Binary searches are only efficient as long as the nodes in the left and right subtrees maintain a 1:1 ratio.
+Every time a binary search moves on to a new level of the tree, it does so by moving either left or right into a smaller subtree.
+In a balanced tree, that move will remove 50% of the data currently in the search pool.
+If one side of any subtree has more nodes than the other side, then moving on to a left or right subtree is no way to remove 50% of the data from the search pooleach level in a tree is traversed, 50% of the search pool is excluded from the search when whole purpose of the binary search is to remove 50% o